 planqc wins 29 million euro contract from DLR

-The German Aerospace Center has entrusted planqc with a contract worth 29 million euros: the development of a scalable quantum computer with neutral atoms.
+The German Aerospace Center has awarded planqc a contract worth 29 million euros to develop a scalable quantum computer with neutral atoms.
 Strategic partnership concluded with Menlo Systems and ParityQC.

-Munich-based start-up planqc has received an impressive order from the German Aerospace Center (DLR).
+Munich-based start-up planqc has been awarded an impressive contract by the German Aerospace Center (DLR).
 The company is to develop a digital hardware and software platform for quantum computing based on neutral atoms that is scalable and can demonstrate quantum algorithms for real-world problems.
-The contract is worth 29 million euros and is the first order for a digital quantum computer based on neutral atoms in Europe. planqc is cooperating on this with Menlo Systems and ParityQC, which are providing critical components in the form of the laser system and for software and architecture.
+The order is worth 29 million euros and is the first order for a digital quantum computer based on neutral atoms in Europe. planqc is cooperating with Menlo Systems and ParityQC, which are providing critical components in the form of the laser system, software and architecture.

-This order is an important milestone in our commercialization and growth strategy, which foresees expansion into other key industries and global markets as the next step.
+This contract is an important milestone in our commercialization and growth strategy, which includes expansion into other key industries and global markets as the next step.

 Alexander Glätzle, CEO & Co-Founder planqc

-The development of a digital quantum computer based on neutral atoms is a field that has the potential to fundamentally change the future of computational technology.
-The collaboration of planqc, Menlo Systems, and ParityQC can provide critical components to achieve this goal.
+The development of a digital quantum computer based on neutral atoms is a field that has the potential to fundamentally change the future of computing technology.
+Through the collaboration of planqc, Menlo Systems and ParityQC, critical components can be provided to achieve this goal.

 With this project, we are adding another promising technology to our quantum computing portfolio at the Ulm site